MG Software.

 Microservices Architecture Document

-Template specifically for microservices covering service boundaries, inter-service communication, API gateway configuration, service mesh and observability stack.
+Template specifically for microservices with service boundaries based on bounded contexts, inter-service communication patterns (sync REST, async events), API gateway configuration, service mesh, distributed tracing and observability stack.

-Best for: Suited for teams decomposing a monolith or designing a new microservices system with independently deployable services.
+Best for: Suited for teams decomposing a monolith or designing a new microservices system with independently deployable, scalable services and clear team ownership per service.

 Monolithic Application Architecture

-Structured document for modular monoliths with layered architecture, domain-driven design boundaries and database schema overview.
+Structured document for modular monoliths with layered architecture (presentation, application, domain, infrastructure), domain-driven design boundaries, dependency injection configuration and database schema overview.

-Best for: Ideal for startups and medium-sized projects where the simplicity of a monolith is preferred over the complexity of microservices.
+Best for: Ideal for startups and medium-sized projects where the simplicity and speed of a modular monolith is preferred over the operational complexity of microservices.

 Cloud-Native Architecture Document

-Template for cloud-native applications on AWS, Azure or GCP with infrastructure-as-code, serverless components, managed services and cost projection.
+Template for cloud-native applications on AWS, Azure or GCP with infrastructure-as-code (Terraform/Pulumi), serverless components (Lambda, Cloud Functions), managed services, auto-scaling policies and cost projection per environment.

-Best for: Perfect for projects running entirely in the cloud that want to maximise the benefits of managed services and auto-scaling.
+Best for: Perfect for projects running entirely in the cloud that want to maximise the benefits of managed services, elastic scalability and pay-per-use cost models.

 How to use